In reversal, DOJ says it's still trying to add citizenship question to census; judge sets Friday deadline

 Top Republicans had urged Trump to reverse course.

 "It’s the lawyers advising him. @realDonaldTrump should ignore them," Texas Rep. Chip Roy wrote on Twitter on Tuesday.
 "Completely.
 Print the census with the question - and issue a statement explaining why - 'because we should.'
-Done.
+Done."

+The Supreme Court, in its ruling last week, did not prohibit a citizenship question out of hand but dismissed the administration's provided rationale as insufficient.
+Civil rights groups argued that the Trump administration's reasons for including the question were merely pretextual efforts to discourage illegal immigrants from responding to the Census.

+Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law, told Fox News on Tuesday that the Supreme Court was unlikely to change its mind.
+Clarke's team successfully challenged the Trump administration on the use of the citizenship question in federal court in California, and was one of several groups to bring such lawsuits.

 Fox News' Ronn Blitzer and The Associated Press contributed to this report.